PreciselyData/big-data/databricks-geocoding/README.md

 ![Precisely](../Precisely_Logo.png)

-# Databricks Geocoding Sample
+# Operational Addressing SDK Geocoding Sample for Databricks
 This sample for Databricks demonstrates how to install, configure, and execute a geocoding process of Operational Addressing SDK in Databricks.
 After cloning or downloading the repo, you will have 2 scala files to be imported into your workspace https://docs.databricks.com/notebooks/notebooks-manage.html.
-You will also have a jar, /lib/precisely-bigdata-pdx-sdk2.7-full.jar which will be added to your dbfs via a cell in the installation notebook.
+You will also have a jar, /lib/precisely-bigdata-pdx-sdk2.8-full.jar which will be added to your dbfs via a cell in the installation notebook.

 ## Data
 This sample integrates Databricks with the Precisely Data Experience in order to access and configure your licensed reference data, which is required for running the geocoder.
 Using your credentials you will be assured to be using the most recent data vintage.
 This also expedites the setting up of data on your cluster.